r1-202/CPU-Renderer/README.md

 A rendering pipeline implemented in C++.
+Includes both a ray caster and a rasterizer.